jodadoj/card-game/README.md

 Thinking of fog and walking damned in it that increase as time goes on

-Mammon insulting the player from up high planned in later builds
+Mammon insulting the dammed from up high planned in later builds

 When game loads the dammed sees their character emerge from the wandering avatars, gain a colour and walk in a "door" that is a shining hole in reality with the playroom on the other side

 Essentially just a large black plane with a hole in it

 ## Notes on the playroom and players

 Each should have a distinct colour to be easily remembered

-Should be universal to the table
+Should be universal to the table in order to have a clear way for each player to rmember each other player other than name

-Perhaps players should choose clothing and horn type, something that carries over in aesthetic
+Dammed should choose clothing and horn type, something that carries over in aesthetic so they feel connected to their character

-Playroom has mammon above, a record player with an old horn and the table as well as several chairs
+Playroom has mammon above, a record player with an old horn and the table as well as several chairs, dimmly lit and dark

-The table is the most interesting thing
+The table area is the most interesting thing and basically the only thing in the room that matters

-Has a fire in the centre where everything comes from
+Has a fire in the centre where everything comes from (origin point, hidden contructor and destroy box for models)

-Each player is chained to the bottom
+Each dammed is chained to the bottom of this table, doesn't affect anything but for enviromental storytelling purposes, chains in MVP don't need to exist or be animated but would help thematically

-Sparks fly when actions happen or cards brush against
+In later builds particle effects should tested so sparks fly when actions happen or cards brush against the table.
+In MVP and early builds whatever is least resource or time intensive is placeholder for fire and lighting effects

-chains break out to restrain players from the tabletop when trials occur

-If Mammon drops down then every player is restrained
+Also further chains could be added to break out to restrain dammed from the tabletop when trials occur in later builds (see below) but current build just needs a clear destignation of every game state rather than full theatre.
+All that is important is that Mammon drops down then every dammed is restrained

+## losing

+When a dammed loses the game they are removed from the designation of player in the database and their soul destroyeed by mammon

-He usually hangs above and will pull out a pocket watch with an eye to sine on losing players
+He usually hangs above and will point at losing players for drama and flow

-Destroys their physical presence completely leaving a floating blob (spectator)
+Destroys their physical presence completely leaving a floating blob (this is a spectator hearby refered to as a lost soul)

-They can leave at this point or stay for the final round
+They can leave at this point or stay for the final round (see below)

-## Animations to play
+## Animations to play during MVP

-Players sit around table
+Dammed sit around table

 		Set a position and id during this

 		Position needs to change each round

 		id is a primary key/identifier that's constant for the game

+General card animations

+		Can be mostly unseen or controlled via react three fibra basic controls

 Deck is created from fire in center

+		The fire is our original point in the canvas for simplicity, the camera is offset so all animations should start and finish there and be offset to neat angles towards the ends of the table

+		Cards themeselves may float and not be visible by other players or touched by other models.
+Animations should general not include models interacting in complex ways for MVP at all.

-Load 52 cards fresh and unaltered
+		When this happens we load 52 cards fresh and unaltered using createDeckArray() in deck.js

-I believe this also can be a database that then links to an array or something from JSON data
+		Can link this to a database that then links to an array or something from JSON data so players across a network use the same cards

-Needs to be alterable over network so 52 entiries that are mapped out to a function that creates models and sets which model goes where
+		Needs to be alterable over network so 52 entiries that are mapped out to a function that creates models and sets which texture goes where.
+A Card.JSX component.

 Table spins and Dealer is chosen

 		Set dealerId from random selection of players

 		dealerId changes evbery round

+Mammon "flight" and pointing

+		For loss and victory

-# DEALING - Antebrachium - before conflict
+# DEALING - Ante-brachium - before conflict

 ## Players options (under design)